authelia/authelia/docs/content/integration/proxies/introduction.md

 ### Required Headers

+There are several required headers for Authelia to operate properly.
+These headers are considered part of the supported configuration and they are assumed to be present for future development.

+You may not be able to do several things that rely on these headers such as properly identify the request information for Access Control, properly identify the correct domain for session cookies, properly identify the public facing URL for redirection or email links, or generally just fail to work.

-__Authelia__ itself requires the following headers are set when secured behind a reverse proxy:
+In addition to the [Proxy Authorization Endpoint](../../reference/guides/proxy-authorization.md) implementations and the headers required by those, __Authelia__ itself requires the following headers are set when secured behind a reverse proxy i.e. the headers a reverse proxy must include for the __Authelia__ portal app itself:

 * Scheme Detection:
   * Default: [X-Forwarded-Proto] (header)